defims/Node.bind/README.md

 ##Node Binding Rule:

 * ELEMENT.bind
     * Array:
-        * repeat to Array.length with a DOCUMENTFRAGMENT wraped this ELEMENT, set scope to each repeated ELEMENT.
+        * repeat this ELEMENT to Array.length, set scope to each repeated ELEMENT.

     * Object:
         * set scope to this ELEMENT.